Krakowski-zz/hh-py-suite/README.md

 addss.pl from HH-Suite package.
 Unfortunately, the scripts haven't been updated for 3 years and are currently incompatible with most of the software that they use.
-Our goal is to restore their functionalities and create a pipeline that will allow to process sequences in a way that will unable to later perform a sensitive sequence searching.
+Our goal is to restore their functionalities and create a pipeline that will allow to process sequences in a way that will enable to later perform a sensitive sequence searching.

 ## Installation and requirements
 The pipeline was written in Python 3.10 and uses the libraries specified in